zeroc-ice/ice-demos/cpp/Ice/uwp/hello/client/README.md

 ### Timeouts

-To test timeouts you can use the timeout slider to set a timeout in the client proxy and the delay slider to set a delayed response in the server to cause a timeout.
+To test timeouts, use the "Timeout" slider to set an invocation timeout on the client proxy and the "Delay" slider to force the server to delay its response long enough to trigger the timeout in the client.

-You will notice that two "Hello World!" messages will be printed by the server in this case.
-This is because the sayHello method is marked as idempotent in the Slice, meaning that Ice does not need to follow the at-most-once retry semantics.

-See the manual for more information about retry behavior.

 ### IceDiscovery